- Encrypts and decrypts using the AES Rijndael Block Cipher Algorithm

 AES test suite: The Advanced Encryption Standard Algorithm Validation Suite (AESAVS): download PDF

 Two architectural versions are available to suit system requirements.
 The Standard version (AES32-P) is more compact, using a 32-bit datapath and requiring 44/52/60 clock cycles for each data block (128/192/256-bit cipher key, respectively).
 The Fast version (AES128-P) achieves higher throughput, using a 128-bit datapath and requiring 11/13/15 clock cycles for each data block.
-The Fast version can achieve rates of 2.8 Gbps or more in FPGAs, and 5 Gbps or more in ASICs.
+It can be programmed to use any of the following cypher modes: ECB, CBC, OFB, CFB and CTR.

 The core has been verified through extensive synthesis, place and route and simulation runs.
 It has also been embedded in several products, and is proven in FPGA technologies.

-The core is available in ASIC (synthesizable HDL) and FPGA (netlist) forms, and includes everything required for successful implementation:
+The core is available in ASIC (RTLL) and FPGA (netlist) forms, and includes everything required for successful implementation:

-- HDL (VHDL or Verilog) RTL source code (ASICs) or post-synthesis EDIF netlist (FPGAs)
+- HDL RTL source code (ASICs) or post-synthesis EDIF netlist (FPGAs)

 Sophisticated HDL Testbench (self checking)